imagestream/opuntia-docs/Opuntia-manual/configuration/administrative-configuration.rst

 .. note:: The "reload_config" command must be run after each of these methods to apply the changes.

 Here you see the default contents of the system configuration (*/etc/config/system*).
 In the config system section of this file you will see the option hostname.
 Modify this to your desired Hostname and then save the file.
+After saving the file, run "reload_config" to apply the changes.

 .. image:: ../manual-images/Hostname-Nano.png
   :width: 600